wolgwang1729/Vulcan-16/readme.md

 - [`Project7/`](Project7/): Contains the virtual machine (VM) translator implemented in python which translates VM code to assembly language by handling Arithmetic/Logical commands and Memory Segment commands.
 - [`Project8/`](Project8/): Contains the virtual machine (VM) translator implemented in python which translates VM code to assembly language by handling Arithmetic/Logical commands, Memory Segment commands, Branching commands and Function commamds.
 - [`Project9/`](Project9/): Contains the GuessANumber game implemented in Jack language.
+- [`Project10/`](Project10/): Contains the JackAnalyzer which parses Jack programs and outputs XML files.
+- [`Project11/`](Project11/): Contains the JackCompiler which compiles Jack programs into VM code.

 ## Explanation of Each Project's Purpose
 - **Project1**: Building basic gates like And, Or, Not, Xor, Mux, Dmux.